-Aran Biomedical employs micro-machining to deliver high quality product finishing and feature integration, such as porous structures for biomaterial films or creating the final product gross dimensions.
-The pore shape, size and distribution can be varied to suit indication for use.
+Aran Biomedical employs micro-machining to deliver high quality product finishing and feature integration, such as porous structures for biomaterial films and constructs, or creating the final product gross dimensions.
+Pore shape, size and distribution can be varied to suit indication for use.

-CAD-CAM controlled micro-machining uses the following processing technologies:
+Multi axis CAD-CAM controlled micro-machining offers the following processing capabilities:

 Packaging & Sterilisation

 Aran Biomedical offers a variety of packaging materials and sterilisation options, which ensure that an effective sterile barrier is achieved and maintained during distribution and storage.
-Utilizing automated form, fill and seal packaging machinery, we provide turnkey, validated, packaging solutions to meet any branding, labelling and volume packaging requirements.
+Packaging solution are tailored to meet any branding, labelling and volume packaging requirements.

-All sterilisation of products is carried out externally, and is tightly monitored in accordance with our Quality Management System.
-We determine and validate the appropriate sterilisation conditioning methods (ethylene oxide (EtO), Gamma irradiation, E-beam) in accordance with recognised international standards.
+All sterilisation of products is carried out externally and monitored in accordance with our Quality Management System.
+We determine and validate the appropriate sterilisation conditioning methods (ethylene oxide (EO), Gamma irradiation, E-beam) in accordance with recognised international standards.

 Aran Biomedical undertake characterisation throughout process development and product manufacturing.
 The following provides outlines some of the characterisation activities undertaken.